qiuxintao101/cobra/docs/detail.rst

 *CoBRA* is programmed as a *Snakemake* pipeline. *Snakemake* is a bioinformatics workflow manager that uses workflows that are described via a human readable, Python based language.
 It offers many advantages to the user because each step can easily be modified, parts of the pipeline can be rerun, and workflows can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition or only minimal modifications.
 However, with great flexibility comes a price: the learning curve to work with the pipeline might be a bit higher, especially if you have no *Snakemake* experience.
 For a deeper understanding and troubleshooting errors, some knowledge of *Snakemake* is invaluable.

 Simply put, *Snakemake* executes various *rules*.
 Each *rule* can be thought of as a single *recipe* or task such as sorting a file, running an R script, etc. Each rule has, among other features, a name, an input, an output, and the command that is executed.
 You can see in the ``Snakefile`` what these rules are and what they do.
 During the execution, the rule name is displayed, so you know exactly at which step the pipeline is at the given moment.
 Different rules are connected through their input and output files, so that the output of one rule becomes the input for a subsequent rule, thereby creating *dependencies*, which ultimately leads to the directed acyclic graph (*DAG*) that describes the whole workflow.
 You have seen such a graph in Section :ref:`workflow`.

-In *CoBRA*, a rule is typically executed separately for each TF.
-One example for a particular rule is sorting the TFBS list for the TF CTCF.

-In *CoBRA*, the total number of *jobs* or rules to execute can roughly be approximated as 3 * ``nTF``, where ``nTF`` stands for the number of TFs that are included in the analysis.
-For each TF, three sets of rules are executed:

-1. Calculating read counts for each TFBS within the peak regions (rule ``intersectTFBSAndBAM``)
-2. Differential accessibility analysis  (rule ``analyzeTF``)
-3. Binning step (rule ``binningTF``)

-In addition, one rule per permuation is executed, so an additional ``nPermutations`` rules are performed.
-Lastly, a few other rules are executed that however do not add up much more to the overall rule count.

 .. _timeMemoryRequirements: